ywkim312/readme/rstudio/how_to_use.md

 ```
 ssh fd-rstudio.ncsa.illinois.edu
 ```
+- linux or Mac users can directly type above command.
+- Windows users need some ssh tool like putty

 ### Create shiny app folder
 To connect the app created from the Rstudio site, the things must be located inside the ShinyApps folder.
 So the folder path will be like this